Decision Guide

 Where to go from here

 If you're at the decision point: WhatsApp us with where you are in the process and we'll tell you honestly which route makes more sense.
-We work both ways, so there's no pitch.
+We work all of these ways — direct carpentry, carpentry under your ID, or design-and-build — so there's no pitch.

 WhatsApp Alan with your project context.